-- We need to collect your personal health related information in order to provide you with treatment.
+- We need to collect your personal health-related information in order to provide you with treatment.
 By contacting us and requesting treatment and our agreement to provide you with treatment constitutes a contract.
 If you were to refuse to provide the information, we would not be able to provide you with any treatment.

-- We have a legitimate interest in collecting your health information because without this we could not provide you with the level of care or treatment which is specific and tailored to your health or contact you about your health, when needed.
+- We have a legitimate interest in collecting your health information because without this we could not provide you with the level of care or treatment which is specific and tailored to your health or contact you about your health when needed.

-- We believe that it is your legitimate interest that we are able to contact you to confirm your appointments with us or to update you on matters related to your care.
+- We believe that it is in your legitimate interest that we are able to contact you to confirm your appointments with us or to update you on matters related to your care.

 - We need to collect personal details in order to respond to you when you have provided us with feedback regarding your care and our service.